 Hôtel d'Arbaud-Jouques at No.19, built around 1700, is one of the most beautiful on the Cours, with a façade entirely in dressed stone and an entrance which is probably the most ornate in Aix.

-At No.53 bis, on the site of Hôtel de Gantès, Les Deux Garçons Café has been an "Aix institution" since the beginning of the 19th century, and Cézanne was a regular customer there.
+At No.53 bis, on the site of Hôtel de Gantès, Les Deux Garçons Café (destroyed by a fire in November 2019) has been an "Aix institution" since the beginning of the 19th century, and Cezanne was a regular customer there.
 Next to Passage Agard, at No.55, is the house where Paul Cézanne lived as a child.

 There are four fountains along Cours Mirabeau.
 The most imposing is probably the Rotonde fountain.
 Its construction in 1860 marked a turning point: not only were its dimensions exceptional for the city, but it was also the first to have a cast-iron basin.
 The three statues adorning the fountain recall the city's principal professions: Law (facing Cours Mirabeau), Agriculture (facing Marseille) and Art (facing Avignon).

 The fountain marked the symbolic entrance to the modern city, without ramparts or gates, and open to the world.
 Since then Aix has grown and the "Great Fountain" is in the centre of the city.